Diabetes foot care

 When feet and legs have nerve damage, a small cut or wound can go unnoticed.
 That's why it's critical to check for problems before they get infected and lead to serious complications - such as gangrene or amputation.

-Diabetes UK says around 80% of the 6,000 diabetes-related amputations in England every year are preventable.
+Diabetes UK says around 80% of the more than 7,000 diabetes-related amputations in England every year are preventable.

 Make sure your diabetes specialist examines your feet during each check-up.
 An annual foot examination should be performed which should include an inspection of the skin - they may check for redness or warmth of the skin.
 The examination is also to check for pulses and the temperature of your feet and an assessment of sensation of the foot.